burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Why is was designed so special?**

 It is unsafe to move from the LValue reference.
 LValue reference is a live object and it's very unlikely that you want to grab it's content.

 In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know will we have the content or not.
 And so e.g. unnamed objects are very nice candidates for moving.
 This is a reason why language is constructed in this way.

 **Important rule: Move from LValues is never executed.
 It is copied.**

 An RValue reference is denoted as `T&&`.
 You can overload any function or method in the class for the situation when it obtains as input LValue reference (`T&`) or RValue reference (`T&&`).
-As a rule of thumb *RValue references* are more important for overload resolution and have higher priority.
+As a rule of thumb *RValue references* are more important for overload resolution and threfore have higher priority.

 The C++ compiler will try all possible functions.
 For `LValue` objects call overload function which obtains RValue reference is illegal and this consideration is discarded.
 If you call function `f()` with passing xvalue (the temporary object that soon will be destroyed) then in principle both variants can be called:
 - `void f(T&&)`
 - `void f(T&)`

 But as it has been said the construction `void f(T&&)` takes precedence over `void f(T&)` if both can be called.
-If function `void g(T&&)` has only a signature for rvalue reference and you call it with an lvalue object then it leads to a compilation error.
+If function `void g(T&&)` has only a signature for rvalue reference and you call it with an LValue reference then it leads to a compilation error.

 Using of const rvalue reference forms a valid C++ code, however, in practice it is useless:
 ```cpp